ValeriiVasin/backbone-subview/README.md

 });
 ```

-When you instantiate all subviews this way - you could control their life cycle and properly remove all of them if view is destroyed.
+If all subviews are instantiated this way - it is possible to control their life cycle and properly remove all of them if view is destroyed.

 ## In-component communication
-By default, using Backbone, you could `listenTo` view events only in direct parent view.
+By default, using Backbone, it is possible to `listenTo` view events only in direct parent view.
 And it's not possible to listen to any nested subviews events deeper.
-With `backbone-subview` you could listen to any triggered child events using `bubbleEvents`.
+With `backbone-subview` it is possible to listen to any triggered child events using `bubbleEvents`.

 ```js
 // Search.js